About WCCR Scholarships & Grant Program

-Since 1977 hundreds of Costa Rican high school and University students from low income families have benefited from scholarships available to them through The Women’s Club Scholarship Programs.
+Since 1977 hundreds of Costa Rican high school and University students from low income families have benefited from grants available to them through The Women’s Club Scholarship Programs.

 In 2010, WCCR started a program to help first year University students, all of whom were graduates of the high school program.
 We help Costa Rican students who attend all 5 public universities and INA (the national trade school) in many parts of the country from Nicoya to Pérez Zeledón.

-On the average, we have 25 students studying in a variety of disciplines, such as Computer Engineering, Robotics, Business, Veterinary Medicine, Topography, Chemical Technology and English.
-Spanish speaking Committee members called “madrinas” supervise, encourage, and guide the students who have to maintain good grades and perform community service projects to continue as scholarship recipients.
+Currently, we have 14 students studying in a variety of disciplines, such as computer engineering, mechanical engineering, chemical technology/pharmacy, international business, business administration, and mathematics education.
+Spanish speaking Club members called “madrinas” supervise, encourage, and guide the students who have to maintain good grade.

-In addition to funds from the WCCR, there is a generous and enthusiastic group of sponsors who contribute on an annual basis to the scholarship programs.
-Student profiles, and regular progress reports, including grades are sent to sponsors.
-The students appreciate the sponsorships which enable them to continue their education.
+In addition to funds from the WCCR, there is a generous and enthusiastic group of sponsors who contribute on an annual basis to the university grant program.
+Student profiles, and regular progress report, are sent to sponsors.